Tram-One/tram-one/README.md

 This can be useful if you want to do server-sider rendering.
 Note, this really hasn't been explored too much, so, milage may vary.

+## Development

+If you decide to clone this repo, there are several commands included in the `package.json` to help you develop.
+- `npm run lint`, runs eslint in the project
+- `npm run example`, kicks off one of the example apps in this repo
+- `npm run build`, builds the project and creates a distributable
+- `npm run test-dev`, hosts the tests to be launched in a browser
+- `npm run test`, runs tests against all available browsers on the machine

+## Todo